This page will explain how to install the Wonka package and its basic usage and helper functions.

 simply exposes all its utilities.

-// With CommonJSconst { fromArray } = require('wonka');// With ES Modulesimport { fromArray } from 'wonka';
+js// With CommonJSconst { fromArray } = require('wonka');// With ES Modulesimport { fromArray } from 'wonka';

 There are also some special operators in Wonka that will only be exposed in

-Web/JavaScript environments, like fromPromise
+Web/JavaScript environments, like fromPromise, toPromise,

-, or even debounce
+or fromEvent, or even debounce and throttle.

 In TypeScript and Flow the typings also expose all types.